 Privacy and Affiliate Disclaimers

 I pay for all expenses of hosting this site directly and intend to keep all of my content free.
-I also have no plans to include display advertising on my content and will not engage in behavioral ad targeting for anyone who uses the site.
+I also have no plans to include display advertising on my content and will not engage in surveillance ad targeting for anyone who uses the site.

 I do use Google analytics to report on web traffic and on occasion I may link to a book as part of an affiliate program.
-As part of the IndieBound affiliate programs I earn a small portion from qualifying purchases.
+As part of the IndieBound affiliate program I earn a small portion from qualifying purchases.
 It's perfectly ok with me if you ignore these links I have provided.
 I support your choices and thanks for reading.